Mastering Azure Infrastructure with Terraform

 • Access to remote state files is subject to service outages.

-When working in a production environment, using Azure remote blob storage for Terraform is recommended.
+When working in a production environment, it is recommended that you use Azure remote blob storage for Terraform.
 A major benefit is that the blob is automatically encrypted.

 State File Security